tanvir-git/odoo-documentation/content/applications/websites/livechat.rst

 External options
 ----------------

-| If your website was not created with Odoo, you can find the code to be added to your own, under
+| If your website was not created with CoquiAPPs, you can find the code to be added to your own, under
   the *Widget* tab.
-| Odoo also offers an URL you can send to users so they can have access to a single live chat page.
+| CoquiAPPs also offers an URL you can send to users so they can have access to a single live chat page.

 .. image:: livechat/widget.png
-   :alt: View of the widget tab for Odoo Live Chat
+   :alt: View of the widget tab for CoquiAPPs Live Chat

 Managing chat requests
 ======================

 Conversations initiated by visitors pop up as a direct message, and are shown in *Discuss*.
-Therefore, inquiries can be answered wherever you are in Odoo.
+Therefore, inquiries can be answered wherever you are in CoquiAPPs.

 .. image:: livechat/discuss.png
-   :alt: View of the discuss application with a message sent through live chat in Odoo
+   :alt: View of the discuss application with a message sent through live chat in CoquiAPPs

 .. note::
    Conversations are dispatched based on the current workload of the online operators.